 Research is undertaken on a wide range of topics, including pest mammal species, other invasive species (plants and insects), urban ecology, coastal ecology, survival and genetic diversity of translocated species, bioacoustics, and biodiversity monitoring, including long-term population trends of threatened species (e.g. tuatara and native frogs).

 The six main research themes for the Centre are:

 - pest mammals & biosecurity

 - urban ecology

-- habitat restoration (islands, coastal, wetland and forest ecosystems)
+- ecological restoration (islands, coastal, wetland and forest ecosystems)

 Most research projects are interdisciplinary and integrate aspects from two or more of the above themes.
-Staff have teaching or research collaborations in place with many overseas universities, as well as with the Secretariat of the UN’s Convention on Biological Diversity in Montréal.
+Staff have teaching or research collaborations in place with many overseas universities.

-In New Zealand, the Centre collaborates with Zealandia (formerly the Karori Wildlife Sanctuary Trust), the New Zealand Centre for Conservation Medicine, and with various zoos, including Auckland, Hamilton and Wellington.
+In New Zealand, the Centre collaborates with Zealandia (formerly the Karori Wildlife Sanctuary Trust), Wellington and Auckland zoos, museums, Crown Research Institutes, iwi and a variety of multi-agency restoration projects.